Accreditation Council for Business Schools and Programs

 PMI GAC accreditation affirms that Walden’s M.S. in Project Management curriculum meets PMI’s rigorous standards, which include an assessment of the program’s objectives and outcomes, faculty and student evaluations, on-campus and online resources, and proof of continuous improvements in the area of project management.
 Earning a PMI GAC–accredited degree can benefit you as a business professional by:

-- Focusing on coursework that is aligned with A Guide to the Project Management Body of Knowledge, (PMBOK® Guide) —Fourth Edition, a globally recognized standard for managing projects in today's marketplace.
+- Focusing on coursework that is aligned with A Guide to the Project Management Body of Knowledge, (PMBOK® Guide) —Fifth Edition, a globally recognized standard for managing projects in today's marketplace.

 - Helping you build the skills and knowledge you need to become a strong business leader.